 In light of a number of concerning incidents raised by LGBTIQ communities and organisations in relation to the conduct of the NSW Police Force during the 2013 Sydney Mardi Gras Festival, the Policing at LGBTIQ Events and Venues advocacy paper was developed and launched in September 2013.
 This document makes clear the commitment of LGBTIQ organisations to provide accurate legal resources and education to the LGBTIQ community.

-In line with this commitment, FAIR PLAY has been re-launched for the 2014 Mardi Gras season with the intention to support, empower and educate LGBTIQ communities.
+In line with this commitment, FAIR PLAY was re-launched for the 2014 Mardi Gras season with the intention to support, empower and educate LGBTIQ communities.
 FAIR PLAY seeks to help party-goers know their legal rights and how to keep safe over the Mardi Gras Festival.

 FAIR PLAY works to: